Islay Accommodation

 Dundonald Cottage

-If you’re hunting for a holiday cottage on the isle of Islay that lies close to a loch, this one fits the bill.
+If you’re hunting for a holiday cottage on the Isle of Islay that lies close to a loch, this one fits the bill.
 The cottage is right by the harbour in Bowmore.
 This also puts it close to Bowmore Distillery.
-Not only do you get amazing views of Loch Indaal you also get views over to Jura.
+Not only do you get amazing views of Loch Indaal, you also get views over to Jura.

 Rowan Cottage